awwright/http-progress/draft-wright-http-patch-byterange.md

 --THIS_STRING_SEPARATES--
 ~~~

 The syntax for multipart messages is defined in {{RFC2046, Section 5.1.1}}.
-While the body cannot contain the boundary, servers MAY use the Content-Length field to skip to the boundary (potentially ignoring a boundary in the body, which would be an error by the client).
+While the body cannot contain the boundary, servers MAY use the Content-Length field to skip parsing for the boundary (potentially ignoring a boundary in the body, which would be an error by the client).

-The multipart/byteranges type may be used for operations where multiple regions must be updated at the same time; clients may have an expectation that if there's an interruption, all of the parts will be rolled back.
+The multipart/byteranges type may be used for operations where multiple regions must be updated at the same time; note that clients may have an expectation that if there's an interruption, all of the parts will be rolled back.

 ## The message/byterange media type {#message-byterange}